 If your business is developing new products, processes, materials or services then you may be able to claim UK R&D tax relief.

-The UK Government’s Research and Development Tax Relief scheme is a way to encourage and reward companies that are investing in innovation.
+The UK Government's Research and Development Tax relief scheme is a way to encourage and reward companies that are investing in innovation.

-How?
-If your company is profitable and eligible, you can benefit from a reduction in your company’s tax bill.
 Not yet profitable?
-Don’t worry!
 The UK will reimburse your R&D expenditure as a cash credit of up to 1/3 of the R&D expenditure.
 R&D tax credits can be claimed retrospectively for up to two years after the accounting year-end date.

 What qualifies as innovation?
 For tax purposes, R&D takes place when you are creating something that will advance the overall knowledge or capability in a field of science and technology.
 In simple terms, if you are solving industry problems, creating new software, process or materials or anything that could be considered Intellectual Property, you qualify.

-What costs qualify?
+What projects & costs qualify?

 All industries, developing or improving new products, processes, or services, can be eligible for R&D tax credits.